 B2B Industrial sales is one of those areas that, though it may lack attention, is literally everywhere.
 Think about it… it could be the systems being sold to municipalities to reline their sewers, or the person selling tools to repair shops.
 However, at the heart of each of these transactions the same methodologies to drive sales success apply.

-We’ve worked with a variety of B2B industrial clients and have helped them sell and market more effectively.
+We’ve worked with a variety of B2B industrial sales clients and have helped them sell and market more effectively.
 The products and services we have worked with range from oil and gas safety and rescue services to truck rentals and leasing to commercial coatings.
 To drive success when it comes to B2B industrial sales, there are a few key factors to focus on:

 Be specific on your Target Market

 Many industrial products by their nature are sector specific, so zero in on your best target accounts and contacts.
 We find that focusing on only a few verticals is the best strategy and leads to the greatest chance of success in the industrial sales arena.

 By narrowing your focus you are able to tailor your messaging, pitch and value proposition, and are able to dig deep into your prospect to really understand their business pains in their vertical.
 Once you build a beachhead up in one particular market, you can then more easily attack a new, perhaps similar, target market.
 I find sales to be like a flywheel: it takes significant effort to get it rolling but once it’s moving it spins faster and faster and drives better and better results.

 Anyone who is successful in sales knows that persistence is key.
 C-Level contacts, or even director and manager level contacts, are often very busy and difficult to get a hold of on a good day.
 Oftentimes it takes multiple attempts via email, phone, InMail or conversations at events to have a meaningful interaction with these contacts.
 Most (ineffective) sales people give up after 1 or 2 attempts.
 Successful sales people, particularly if the fit is right, will persevere and make 8 to 13 touches to reach a close.